-Spread over an area of nearly 800 square miles, the Cotswolds, or rolling hills as the ‘wolds’ are referred to, is said to be of the most fascinating part of the United Kingdom.
+Spread over an area of nearly 800 square miles, the Cotswolds, or rolling hills as the ‘wolds’ are referred to, is said to be the most fascinating part of the United Kingdom.
 So let us dive into our guide on things to do in the Cotswolds.

-It is estimated that this area, some 90 miles south west of London, alone attracts millions of visitors from all over the world annually, who conger to this extra special piece of paradise to experience the unsurpassed natural splendor that spans through the five English counties of Gloucestershire, Oxfordshire, Warwickshire, Wiltshire and Worcestershire.
+It is estimated that this area, some 90 miles southwest of London, alone attracts millions of visitors from all over the world annually, who conger to this extra special piece of paradise to experience the unsurpassed natural splendor that spans the five English counties of Gloucestershire, Oxfordshire, Warwickshire, Wiltshire and Worcestershire.

-Cotswolds is specially known for its numerous historical spots and miles of scenic walking routes, each having an identity of their own and set amidst some of the most breathtakingly beautiful landscapes to be found anywhere else on the planet.
+Cotswolds is especially known for its numerous historical spots and miles of scenic walking routes, each having an identity of its own and set amidst some of the most breathtakingly beautiful landscapes to be found anywhere else on the planet.
 To describe in detail the things to do will be futile as the list is endless.
-Still, we have chosen a select few of the most sought after attractions that you must come and see for yourself, so as to know why we keep raving on and on about this magical place.
+Still, we have chosen a select few of the most sought-after attractions that you must come and see for yourself, so as to know why we keep raving on and on about this magical place.

-Cotswolds has its own appeal, no matter what the season.
+Cotswolds have their own appeal, no matter what the season.
 While winter is relatively free of crowds and has bargain offers, the spring season has its own charm.
-The long summer days make for spectacular light settings and peak crowds, while Autumn ushers in a period of peaceful atmosphere and vibrant colours, though the view will be slightly less picturesque due to the brown colour of the fields.
+The long summer days make for spectacular light settings and peak crowds, while Autumn ushers in a period of peaceful atmosphere and vibrant colors, though the view will be slightly less picturesque due to the brown color of the fields.

-Stunning Georgian architecture and a world-famous race course are reasons enough to spend at least one day in the attractive city of Cheltenham.
-This place apart from being the cultural hub of Cotswolds, also enjoys a rich cafe culture, with the Brewery Quarter occupying centre stage.
+The stunning Georgian architecture and a world-famous race course are reasons enough to spend at least one day in the attractive city of Cheltenham.
+This place apart from being the cultural hub of Cotswolds, also enjoys a rich cafe culture, with the Brewery Quarter occupying center stage.
 Easily accessible by road and rail from London, Cheltenham can be made into an excellent base to experience other areas of Cotswolds as well.

 Discover Harry Potter